“The best way to predict the future is to create it.”

 All of this has been exciting and highly rewarding: working to redefine public sector innovation through community-based, shared-value approaches has become one of the highlights of my career.
 And equally fulfilling has been gleaning substantive insights from our data and information collection.
 The resulting knowledge creation has allowed me to learn an incredible amount about Canadian communities and how we approach and realize innovation locally.

-Prior to Evergreen, my career path has included a number of government and nonprofit leadership roles, often focusing on policy and program design, and execution.
+Prior to Evergreen, my career path has included several government and nonprofit leadership roles, often focusing on policy and program design, and execution.

 Cities, sustainability, and innovation have been a near constant tying most of my career and passions together.

 Before I transitioned back into nonprofit leadership roles at Evergreen Canada, I was a senior advisor to the Government of Ontario on capital planning and procurement policy matters.
-This was high-pressure but exciting work, and took place during the largest infrastructure investment in the province's history ($190B over 13 years).
+This was lots of pressure but exciting work, and took place during the largest infrastructure investment in the province's history ($190B over 13 years).
 It was in this context that I worked alongside many of Canada’s best thinkers and got to co-designed high-impact, innovative infrastructure programs across numerous strategic policy domains.
-Social purpose real estate; community benefits; life cycle assessment and asset management, through ghg reduction lenses; and, community hubs are examples of policy and program areas that used to keep me up late at night, and destroyed my weekends for years.
-But all in a good way.
+Social purpose real estate and developing applied shared value frameworks; leveraging infrastructure projects to advance community benefits; driving life cycle assessment and asset management across government, through ghg reduction lenses; and, operationalizing “community hubs” and integrated service delivery, are a few examples of policy and program areas that used to keep me up late at night, and destroyed my weekends for a number of years.
+But all in a good way – wouldn’t have traded it for anything!

 In addition to all this day job stuff, I have somehow also found time to establish what has now become a relatively long history of community service, civic leadership, and extensive non-profit governance experience.
 I’ve been very fortunate to have been invited to participate in and provide strategic advice to numerous boards and organizations.
-As I get older, I’m realizing that the breadth of my civic experience is actually unique - and in many ways - has become a professional hallmark, weaving across my career, underpinning my values and approach to leadership.
+As I get older, I’m realizing that the breadth of my civic experience is quite unique in Canada; and in many ways, has become a professional hallmark of mine, underpinning my values and approach to leadership.
 (Click here for my full civic resume.)

-I currently serve as a proud board member and director on the Centretown Community Association (click here for website).
+I currently served as a proud board member and director on the Centretown Community Association (click here for website).
 I can go on and on about Centretown but I’ll just say that Centretown and Ottawa will always hold essentially “family status” in my life.
+That said, I now live in the Glebe, just south of Centretown, and contribute as a volunteer to the Glebe Community Association (check out our website here).

 When you add it all up, this collection of design, leadership and community experiences help form unique policy and programming perspectives, and I’m often afforded opportunities to share and reflect in professional settings across Canada, and around the world.
-From Barcelona to New York to Sydney to St. John’s, I fully enjoy speaking at conferences, universities and events on matters of city building, community development, social infrastructure, placemaking and urban innovation.
-As I “level up” over my career this travel has become crucial to ensuring my ideas and thinking and learning processes remain as advanced and informed as humanly possible.
+From Barcelona to New York, to Sydney to St. John’s, I fully enjoy speaking at conferences, universities and all kinds of events on matters of city building, community development, social infrastructure, placemaking, and urban innovation.
+As I “level up” over my career this travel has become crucial to ensuring my ideas, thinking and learning processes remain as advanced and informed as humanly possible.